 Whether you use a backpack as your next stage diaper bag or your child is transporting heavy textbooks to and from school, it is important to consider your needs and your child's overall size when selecting a suitable bag.

-Among the competition, we consider the High Sierra Loop Backpack to be the king of quality.
-This option has heavy-duty fabric, great padding, and zippers that we believe will hold up over time.
-Runner-up contenders include the VASCHY Preschool Backpack, J World New York Sunrise Rolling Backpack, and Skip Hop Little Kid Backpack, which also have noteworthy quality compared to some of the competition.
+We consider the High Sierra Loop Backpack the king of quality among the competition.
+It has heavy-duty fabric, great padding, and zippers that we believe will hold up.
+Runner-up contenders include the VASCHY Preschool Backpack, J World New York Sunrise Rolling Backpack, and Skip Hop Little Kid Backpack.

 Alternatively, the backpack with the most flimsy and lightweight fabric is the Everest Basic Backpack.
-Not only does the material make us question its durability, but it also lacks padding down the pack's backside.
+The material makes us question its durability, but it also lacks padding down the pack's backside.
 Since it is one of the most inexpensive packs in our review, this is likely why the quality falls short.

-From the first day of school to bouncing around from one activity to another, a backpack can be an essential piece of kid gear.
+A backpack can be an essential piece of kid gear from the first day of school to bouncing around from one activity to another.
 Selecting a durable and reliable backpack can make life easier for you and your child.
 We feel confident you'll find a kids' backpack in our selection that best fits your goals and child's needs.